schwartzlab-methods/NEST/vignette/user_guide.md

     --load = Set 1 to load a previously saved model state.
 Type is Int.
 Default=0.
     --load_model_name = Provide the model name that you want to reload.
 Type is String.
 Default='None'

+Most of the parameters can be kept at default.
+Set --manual_seed='Yes' if you want to reproduce the results using user defined --seed.
+For details explanation on the required arguments please see the vignette.

 ## Model Prediction Ensemble
 ### Arguments
     --data_name = The name of dataset.
 Type is String.
 Required.